fuse-box/fuse-box/docs/builtin-plugins.md

     })
 ]
 ```
-Now you can manually append your css file!
+Now you can manually append your css files!

 If you want to keep the magic but configure the injection yourself, you can provide a callback to the `inject`
 parameter to customise your css file resolver in the browser